Jaswinder Singh (singer)

 Jaswinder Singh is an Indian ghazal singer.
-He is the son and student of Kuldip Singh, composer of ghazals such as ‘Tumko dekha to ye khayal aaya’ from the movie Saath Saath and ‘Itni Shakti Hame De Na Daata’ from Ankush.

-Saregama-HMV, one of the biggest music archives in India, recently launched his music album "Ishq Nahin Asaan".
+Saregama, an Indian music archive, released his music album Ishq Nahin Asaan.
 Earlier, he released "Yours Truly" and "Dilkash" by Tips Music.

-Jaswinder Singh has played international concerts in USA, Canada, UK, Australia, Malaysia, Singapore, Dubai and Muscat.
+Jaswinder Singh has played concerts in USA, Canada, UK, Australia, Malaysia, Singapore, Dubai and Muscat.
 He has performed over 300 live concerts.
-Jaswinder Singh also specializes in several Sufi and Punjabi songs, usually performed toward the end of his concerts.
+Jaswinder Singh specialises in several Sufi and Punjabi songs, usually performed toward the end of his concerts.